Progressive, real-world learning. Online.

 Artificial intelligence is driving digital disruption, with new technology helping redefine many industries.
 Many companies are looking to take advantage of recent advances in artificial intelligence, which is creating a large demand for skilled professionals.

-Deakin’s suite of courses in Applied Artificial Intelligence will equip you with specialist knowledge and skills necessary to design and develop advanced solutions using artificial intelligence.
-The Master of Applied Artificial Intelligence (Professional) extends the Master of Applied Artificial Intelligence by providing students with the opportunity to further broaden their knowledge through wider studies in IT, or by undertake a trimester of industry-based learning or a trimester long research project under the supervision of our internationally-recognised research staff.
+The Master of Applied Artificial Intelligence (Professional) extends the Master of Applied Artificial Intelligence by providing students with the opportunity to further their knowledge by undertaking industry-based learning, or engaging in an in-depth research project under the supervision of our internationally-recognised research staff.

 As an artificial intelligence specialist, you will work alongside software engineers, data scientists, application developers and business analysts, applying your specialist knowledge to ensure artificial intelligence is appropriately integrated into software solutions from a technical and human perspective.